rediacc/docs/blog/2025-08-16-infrastructure-for-agentic-ai.md

 - AI agents get automatic safety boundaries
 - Every action is logged and reversible
 - Hard limits on data access and transfer
-- Complete audit trails for compliance
+- Complete audit trails for monitoring

 You don't need to trust the AI.
 The infrastructure enforces safety.